 The vast majority of Coaches, Officials and volunteers are committed, dedicated people who are motivated to work within the sport for commendable reasons.
 However, it is important that all reasonable steps are taken to ensure that unsuitable people or people with inappropriate motivation are prevented from working with young people.

-The following procedures should be adopted and applied consistently when appointing a coach, official or volunteer in either a voluntary or paid capacity full or part time.
+Suitable procedures should be adopted and applied consistently when appointing a coach, official or volunteer in either a voluntary or paid capacity full or part time who will have substantial access to young people.
 Under the Protection of Children Act 1999 (England & Wales) and the Protection of Vulnerable Groups (Scotland) Act 2007, all individuals working on behalf of, or otherwise representing, an organisation are treated as employees whether working in a paid or voluntary capacity.